Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Calibration by permutation

 \subsection{Permutation-based higher criticism test}

 Although the simplicity of the max test is appealing, the test is far from optimal in the moderately sparse regime (or the dense regime for that matter).
 Therefore we turn our attention to the possibility of calibrating the higher criticism statistic by permutation.
-Note that the statistic in Theorem~\ref{th:hc-discrete-test} critically depends on the specification of the parameters in our normal setting.
-Now, since the mean and variance of the null distribution are unknown this needs to be taken into account.
-Define
+Note that the statistic in Proposition~\ref{th:hc-discrete-test} critically depends on the location and scale parameters in our normal setting, and since the mean and variance of the null distribution are unspecified in the general setting \eqref{hyp:exp}, this needs to be taken into account.
+For simplicity, we first introduce a statistic dependent on the null mean and variance, and motivate later how our methodology can be used without such knowledge.